-Custodians.
-Bank of New York Mellon, 240 Greenwich Street, New York, NY 10286, serves as the custodian for Vanguard PRIMECAP Fund.
-JPMorgan Chase Bank, 383 Madison Avenue, New York, NY 10179, serves as the custodian for Vanguard Target Retirement Funds.
-The custodians are responsible for maintaining the Funds' assets, keeping all necessary accounts and records of Fund assets, and appointing any foreign subcustodians or foreign securities depositories.
+Custodian.
+State Street Bank and Trust Company, One Congress Street, Suite 1 Boston, MA 02114, serves as the Fund's custodian.
+The custodian is responsible for maintaining the Fund's assets, keeping all necessary accounts and records of Fund assets, and appointing any foreign subcustodians or foreign securities depositories.

 Independent Registered Public Accounting Firm.
-PricewaterhouseCoopers LLP, Two Commerce Square, Suite 1800, 2001 Market Street, Philadelphia, PA 19103-7042, serves as the Funds' independent registered public accounting firm.
-The independent registered public accounting firm audits the Funds' annual financial statements and provides other related services.
+PricewaterhouseCoopers LLP, Two Commerce Square, Suite 1800, 2001 Market Street, Philadelphia, PA 19103-7042, serves as the Fund's independent registered public accounting firm.
+The independent registered public accounting firm audits the Fund's annual financial statements and provides other related services.

 Transfer and Dividend-Paying Agent.
-The Funds' transfer agent and dividend-paying agent is Vanguard, P.O.
+The Fund's transfer agent and dividend-paying agent is Vanguard, P.O.
 Box 2600, Valley Forge, PA 19482.

-Characteristics of the Funds' Shares
+Characteristics of the Fund's Shares

 Restrictions on Holding or Disposing of Shares.
-There are no restrictions on the right of shareholders to retain or dispose of a Fund's shares, other than those described in the Fund's current prospectus and elsewhere in this Statement of Additional Information.
-Each Fund or class may be terminated by reorganization into another mutual fund or class or by liquidation and distribution of the assets of the Fund or class.
-Unless terminated by reorganization or liquidation, each Fund and share class will continue indefinitely.
+There are no restrictions on the right of shareholders to retain or dispose of the Fund's shares, other than those described in the Fund's current prospectus and elsewhere in this Statement of Additional Information.
+The Fund or class may be terminated by reorganization into another mutual fund or class or by liquidation and distribution of the assets of the Fund or class.
+Unless terminated by reorganization or liquidation, the Fund and share classes will continue indefinitely.

 Shareholder Liability.
 The Trust is organized under Delaware law, which provides that shareholders of a statutory trust are entitled to the same limitations of personal liability as shareholders of a corporation organized under Delaware law.
-This means that a shareholder of a Fund generally will not be personally liable for payment of the Fund's debts.
+This means that a shareholder of the Fund generally will not be personally liable for payment of the Fund's debts.
 Some state courts, however, may not apply Delaware law on this point.
 We believe that the possibility of such a situation arising is remote.

 Dividend Rights.
-The shareholders of each class of a Fund are entitled to receive any dividends or other distributions declared by the Fund for each such class.
-No shares of a Fund have priority or preference over any other shares of the Fund with respect to distributions.
+The shareholders of each class of the Fund are entitled to receive any dividends or other distributions declared by the Fund for each such class.
+No shares of the Fund have priority or preference over any other shares of the Fund with respect to distributions.
 Distributions will be made from the assets of the Fund and will be paid ratably to all shareholders of a particular class according to the number of shares of the class held by shareholders on the record date.
 The amount of dividends per share may vary between separate share classes of the Fund based upon differences in the net asset values of the different classes and differences in the way that expenses are allocated between share classes pursuant to a multiple class plan approved by the Fund's board of trustees.